ChatOps vs Dedicated Incident Tools: Where the Right Line Is

 The hybrid pattern

-Most mature teams: incident bot in Slack drives the structured tool behind.
+Most mature teams run a hybrid: an incident bot in Slack drives the dedicated tool behind.
 Engineers stay in chat; structure happens automatically.

-Best of both: friction-free in the moment; rigorous after.
+- Best of both.
+Friction-free in the moment; rigorous after; no compromise on either axis.

 When to invest in dedicated